john48k/javascript-course/README.md

 # JavaScript Course 🚀

 Welcome to the JavaScript Course!
 This course is designed to teach you everything you need to know about JavaScript, from the basics to advanced concepts.
-You can explore different branches to learn from various topics and projects.
+You can explore different folders to learn from various topics and projects.

 ## Course Overview 📚